rails-girls-summer-of-code/summer-of-code/students/FAQ.md

 * <a href="#code">What are the coding requirements?</a>

 <h3 id="start">Please help me to get started/guide me</h3>
 <p>We see a lot of applicants asking this in the comments section of projects.
-Please do not ask mentors how to get started.</p>
+Please do not ask mentors how to get started, but you are welcome to contact them with more specific questions about their project.</p>

-<p>All the information on how to apply to RGSoC is at <a href="https://railsgirlssummerofcode.org/students" target="_blank">https://railsgirlssummerofcode.org/students</a>.</p>
+<p>All the information on how to get started (i.e. apply to RGSoC) is at <a href="https://railsgirlssummerofcode.org/students" target="_blank">https://railsgirlssummerofcode.org/students</a>.</p>

 <p>RGSoC officially starts on 01 July.
 Making contributions isn't necessary until you are accepted to the program (unless the project mentor recommends otherwise).</p>

 <h3 id="contributions">Contributing before July</h3>
 <p>RGSoC is all about community.
 Students develop as coders with the support of a network (mentor, coaches, supervisor, etc.).
-As such, you do not need to start contributing before July.
-In fact, many RGSoC applicants will only have the opportunity to contribute during the planned 3 month period (July-September) when awarded a scholarship.</p>
+Many RGSoC applicants will only have the opportunity to contribute during the planned 3 month period (July-September) when awarded a scholarship.</p>

 <p>Some project mentors may give you a chance to contribute early to get a sense of the codebase, or to provide a coding challenge for your application.
-However, early contributions are not a requirement for RGSoC.
+However, unlike other coding programs, early contributions are not a requirement for RGSoC.
 In fact, most mentors actually prefer to wait until a team is assigned to their project before assigning tasks.</p>

 <p>Before asking a mentor about contributing early, please check if they have already given details or answered a question about it in the project details or comments section in the <a href="https://teams.railsgirlssummerofcode.org/projects" target="_blank">Teams App</a>.</p>

 <h3 id="male">Can "boys" take part?</h3>
 <p>We relish diversity and strive to build and nurture an inclusive community.
-However, RGSoC scholarships support female and non-binary coders.
+However, RGSoC scholarships exclusively support female and non-binary coders.
 We offer these scholarships to provide opportunities for people underrepresented in tech to gain valuable experience and develop associated skills.</p>

 <p>People who identify as male are not accepted on the program as <b>students</b>.</p>

-<p>However, there is no such selection criteria for other roles, including mentors, coaches, supervisors, and the organizer team.
-Anyone identifying as male is encouraged to be part of RGSoC in roles other than a student.
+<p>However, there is no such restriction for other roles, including mentors, coaches, supervisors, and the organizer team.
+Anyone identifying as male is positively encouraged to be part of RGSoC in roles other than as a student.
 All the information for these different roles can be found on our <a href="https://railsgirlssummerofcode.org/about/roles/" target="_blank">Roles page</a>.</p>

 <h3 id="projects">Can you give me some info about the projects?</h3>
 <p>All the current projects and the languages they are using can be seen on our <a href="https://teams.railsgirlssummerofcode.org/projects" target="_blank">Projects page</a>.</p>